Fisketorget

 From 1413, the square was probably flanked by two defensive towers, some major building featuring stepped gables, and several one-storey buildings.
 In 1461, a blacksmith named Henrik is mentioned as having forged on a water well on the square, at the time the biggest in Stockholm.
 The well eventually gave the southern alley its name and was still found in the alley until the 19th century.
-The square was, however, was started to be built upon during the early 1520s, which eventually led to the present block on the location, Diana, which still contains the well.
+However, the square started to be built upon during the early 1520s, which eventually led to the present block on the location, Diana, which still contains the well.